Platter of sliced carrots, fennel, and celery with bowl of salsa verde toscana. There are bunches of tomatoes on either side of the platter.

 • Grilled shrimp, octopus or squid

-• Raw vegetables for dipping such as carrots, celery, cucumbers, and artichokes.
+• Raw vegetables for dipping such as carrots, celery, cucumbers, and artichokes

 view of food stall from street in florence with lots of people gathered around eating sandwiches